ImageMagick/Usage-Markdown/compose/tables/index.md

 For these first set of tables with I am using two images which are similar to the test images used in the documentation for [SVG Alpha Compositing](http://www.w3.org/TR/SVG12/rendering.html).
 They are perfect for demonstrating the 12 'Duff-Porter' compose operators.
-They are triangular images containing no semi-transparent pixels (only transparent and opaque colors.
+They are triangular images containing no semi-transparent pixels - i.e. only fully transparent and fully opaque colors.

 However I have found that using overlapping circles, such as typically used in 'Ven Disgrams' for set theory to be more useful.